czwbig/nedb/README.md

 inserted, though it's best to call it at application startup.
 The options are:

 * **fieldName** (required): name of the field to index.
 Use the dot notation to index a field in a nested document.
+For a compound index, use an array of field names.
 * **unique** (optional, defaults to `false`): enforce field uniqueness.
 Note that a unique index will raise an error if you try to index two documents for which the field is not defined.